10 Gut Health Questions for Hashimoto’s patients (or even if you don’t have Hashi’s)

 SIBO is a condition of having too much bacteria in the small intestine, believe it or not.3 That excess can interfere with the absorption of vital nutrients, besides cause uncomfortable digestive issues after eating certain carbs or high fiber…bloating in your stomach, chronic diarrhea, excessive gas or pain, nausea, or having the diagnosis of irritable bowel syndrome.
 Having SIBO might explain why someone with Hashimoto’s has trouble with high antibodies or difficulty getting them down!
 The main two causes of SIBO appear to be having lowered levels of stomach acid (caused by undiagnosed hypothyroidism, being on T4-only meds, or being underdosed even with desiccated or T3) or a slower rate of intestinal movement of food, called dysmotility or slowed motility.
 For some who have detoxed high copper, SIBO can rear its ugly head.
 How to find out if you have SIBO??
 A breath test is one way to diagnose SIBO, or Organix has a bacterial dybiosis test a doctor can prescribe.
 Treatment is the use of the antibiotic Xifaxan via your doctor.
 Some doctors and patients are using alternative natural methods to lower the high bacterial count with garlic oil in capsules, wormwood, berberine, or other supplements.

 It turns out that there can be genetic mutations or inherited conditions causing one to not break down food correctly, thus missing out on having healthy levels of key nutrients.
 For some with Hashimoto’s, this can promote their autoimmune issues.
 Digestive enzyme deficiencies, or the inability to use enzymes correctly or even activate them, are a common reason for the failure to break down food well.
 The Organic Acids Test (OAT) is one way to discover if you have this issue.
+Or a stool test can via prescription from your doctor.
 The symptoms of this problem can be silent, but one could see low nutrients in lab results, or excess gas, bloating or cramping, heartburn, pain, or even nausea.
 This is where the use of digestive enzymes can help, or consuming bitters before meals to help promote enzymes.
 Here’s a good article explaining both.